IBM-Cloud/ibm-cloud-cli-sdk/README.md

 # Publish plugins

-Bluemix has a public plugin repository by default installed in Bluemix CLI.
-Run `bluemix plugin`, you can see a repository named `Bluemix` (`https://plugins.ng.bluemix.net`).
+IBM Cloud has a public plugin repository by default installed in IBM Cloud CLI.
+Run `ibmcloud plugin`, you can see a repository named `IBM Cloud` (`https://plugins.cloud.ibm.com`).
 The repository support multiple version of plugin.
-You can list all plugins in the repository by using `bluemix plugin repo-plugins -r Bluemix`.
+You can list all plugins in the repository by using `ibmcloud plugin repo-plugins -r 'IBM Cloud'`.

-To publish, update or remove your plugin in Bluemix plugin repository, you can simply [create an issue on GitHub](https://github.com/IBM-Cloud/ibm-cloud-cli-sdk/issues/new) following below samples:
+To publish, update or remove your plugin in IBM Cloud plugin repository, you can simply [create an issue on GitHub](https://github.com/IBM-Cloud/ibm-cloud-cli-sdk/issues/new) following below samples:

 **Example to publish a new plugin**: